Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 we keep rejecting/accepting eggs in order to reach the target egg frame first (which generates the desired stats, nature, gender and ability) and then, just before accepting the final egg, we wait until reach our shiny frame.

+Gen 5 wild encounters is another example.
+First we advance the IV frame by taking steps, and then use chatot pitches to advance the PID frame.

-Similarly to this, for gen 6 wild RNG, we are going to do some specific actions in order to reach the appropriate TinyMT index first, which guarantees a successful encounter, the desired species and nature sync (optional), then we are gonna wait until we reach our target main frame, for IVs and shininess, and finally trigger the encounter.
+Similarly to these, for gen 6 wild RNG, we are going to do some specific actions in order to reach the appropriate TinyMT index first, which guarantees a successful encounter, the desired species and nature sync (optional), then we are gonna wait until reach our target main frame, for IVs and shininess, and finally trigger the encounter.

 ### Getting Started